 What the Dual Top Group includes:

-• A Sunrider soft top — for open-air driving in warmer months
+- A Sunrider® soft top — for open-air driving in warmer months

-• Freedom Panel Storage Bag
+- Freedom Panel Storage Bag

-• Rear window defroster
+- Rear window defroster

-• Rear window wiper and washer
+- Rear window wiper and washer

 In practical terms: you run the hard top from October through April when Minnesota winters demand it, then swap to the soft top when the weather turns in May.
 Both tops store when not in use — the soft top folds compactly and the hard top panels can be stored in a garage or using aftermarket storage solutions.

 The Dual Top Group is one of the most commonly recommended add-ons for central Minnesota Wrangler buyers at Jay Malone Motors.
 The combination of genuine winter usability and open-air summer driving is exactly what the Wrangler lifestyle is about in a climate like ours.
-It is more expensive than buying just a hard top or just the soft top, but the flexibility it provides is genuinely useful here in a way it might not be in a warmer climate.
+It is more expensive than committing to just a hard top or just the soft top, but the flexibility it provides is genuinely useful here in a way it might not be in a warmer climate.

 The Dual Top Group is right for you if: you plan to use the Wrangler year-round in Minnesota, you want both a hard top for winter and a soft top for summer, and you do not want to commit to just one configuration.